Home » Beauty » Hair » Senegalese Twists: 47 Gorgeous Ideas to Help You Slay this Look

 fine lady wearing chunky Senegalese braids

 Jumbo twists are cute.
-They require less time compared to the earlier mentioned types of Senegalese twists.
+They require less time to achieve compared to small-sized twists.

 lady wearing large Senegalese braids\